Find Trade Skills Schools

 The states with the most job growth for Billing Clerk are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Mississippi, or Rhode Island.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Billing, Cost, and Rate Clerks is somewhere between $26,840 and $55,500.
+The salary for Billing, Cost, and Rate Clerks ranges between about $26,840 and $55,500 a year.

 undefined